Tapestry Farms generously invests in the lives of refugees who resettle in the Quad-Cities.

 Sonja was born and raised in the QC, lived internationally, hopped around the Midwest to the Pacific Northwest, and has settled once again in Davenport.
 Sonja is the leader of our hydroponics container, growing leafy greens and root vegetables that are distributed throughout the community.

-Leslie is a connector, author, fundraiser, and entrepreneur dedicated to uplifting others and working toward a safer, more peaceful world.
+Leslie is dedicated to uplifting others and working toward a safer, more peaceful world.
 With leadership experience in communications, development, and marketing at international and community-led nonprofits, she is passionate about harnessing the power of social enterprise to create lasting change.
 Born in a small Iowa farming community, she now lives in the Quad Cities with her husband and children.

 Ann McGlynn, executive director

 Ann grew up on a small family farm in eastern Iowa.
 She spent more than 20 years as a journalist and communications director before founding Tapestry Farms in 2017.
 She has a masters in business administration from the University of Iowa, and lives in Davenport with her family.
-She is a partially accredited representative through the U.S. Department of Justice, providing basic immigration legal services to low-income immigrants.
+She is a partially accredited representative through the U.S. Department of Justice, providing basic immigration legal services.

 Fidele Muragara, Americorps VISTA